aprijunaidi/humata-ai-tools/README.md

 - **Pricing:** Offers various pricing plans, including a free tier, **student plan**, **expert plan**, and **team plan**, with the expert and team plans using the GPT 4.0 model1.
 For more detailed information, you can visit their official [Humata](https://www.humata.ai/?via=apri) website

+## Humata for Student
+By using your univeristy email you can subscribe for the [Student Plans](https://www.humata.ai/?via=apri) by $ 1.99 per month

+Unlock the Full Potential of Your Documents With [Humata](https://www.humata.ai/?via=apri), you’re not just reading faster; you’re working smarter.
+Our cutting-edge PDF AI transforms how you interact with documents, providing instant summaries, insightful comparisons, and rapid answers to your queries